 Forest City Trail: Portland

 Located in Portland, Maine the Forest City Trail is an impressive 10-mile long route that passes through a thick hardwood forest, without ever really straying all that far from town.
-The trail's accessibility makes it a popular one all year round, but during the winter it is easy to find plenty of solitude as you march along the route.
-One of the best sections of the trail meanders through the Fore River Sanctuary, an 85-acre preserve that is home to the city's only natural waterfall.
-The path also wanders along the banks of the Stroudwater and Presumpscot Rivers, providing excellent scenery along the way.
-The trail 3.3-mile during the winter months, so bring appropriate footwear for the trek.
+The trail's accessibility makes it a popular one all year round, but during the winter it is easy to find plenty of solitude as you march along some of the more secluded sections.
+One of the best of those segments meanders through the Fore River Sanctuary, an 85-acre preserve that is home to the city's only natural waterfall.
+The path also wanders along the banks of the Stroudwater and Presumpscot Rivers, providing plenty of excellent scenery to enjoy along the way.
+The trail is 3.3-miles in length during the winter months, so bring appropriate footwear for the cold and snow.

 Pond Cove Trail: Roque Bluffs State Park